flareau/dico-vsce/README.md

 # dico README

-This extension provides basic syntax highlighting for the DICO format.
+This VS Code extension provides basic syntax highlighting for the DICO format.